Marcella Martin

 Marcella Martin (June 5, 1916 – October 31, 1986) was an American actress, remembered for her role as Cathleen Calvert in Gone with the Wind (1939).

+Life and career

 Born in Illinois, Marcella Martin lived with her first husband John Martin in Shreveport (Louisiana) in the late 1930s.
-She appeared in a local amateur theatre, where she was found by Hollywood agents who were Searching for Scarlett.
+She appeared at auditions held at The Shreveport Little Theatre, where she was found by Hollywood agents who were Searching for Scarlett.
 Martin was screen-tested for playing Scarlett O'Hara in David O. Selznick's Gone with the Wind and was for some weeks a leading candidate for the role.
 Selznick's agent Maxwell Arnow described Martin as "quite good looking" with a "nice figure".
 Arnow also called her a "grand actress" and "without doubt (...) the best of the hundreds of people that I interviewed during my trip".